cloudersolutions/website/src/content/news/turning-data-into-value-for-srv-lifecycle-and-energy-services.md

 By choosing the right platform, SRV ensures efficient reporting and full portfolio visibility.
 Beyond streamlining maintenance and reducing costs, it also enables the owner to focus on what truly matters in ESG.
 Energy managers spend less time in spreadsheets and more time creating value, while decision-makers gain a clear overview of all assets in one place, ensuring that investments are directed to the most impactful areas.

-## Jokirinne school project highlights:
+## Jokirinne school project highlights

-*   **40,000+ data points** from a modern school building integrated.
+- **40,000+ data points** from a modern school building integrated.

-*   **Remote management** replaces many on-site maintenance calls.
+- **Remote management** replaces many on-site maintenance calls.

-*   **Virtual meters** eliminate the need for investing in unnecessary new hardware, as the raw data points are already available (e.g. temperature and pump driving from heat exchangers).
+- **Virtual meters** eliminate the need for investing in unnecessary new hardware, as the raw data points are already available (e.g. temperature and pump driving from heat exchangers).

-*   **Read & write capability** means direct energy saving with e.g. automatic setpoint updates for room controllers during unused hours.
+- **Read & write capability** means direct energy saving with e.g. automatic setpoint updates for room controllers during unused hours.

-## Key benefits of Clouder’s data & integration platform in lifecycle and energy services:
+## Key benefits of Clouder’s data & integration platform in lifecycle and energy services

-*   **Efficient reporting**: less time in spreadsheets, more time for real work for energy and asset managers.
+- **Efficient reporting**: less time in spreadsheets, more time for real work for energy and asset managers.

-*   **Need-based maintenance** reduces costs and saves energy.
+- **Need-based maintenance** reduces costs and saves energy.

-*   **Portfolio-wide visibility**: all assets in one place, enabling faster, smarter decisions.
+- **Portfolio-wide visibility**: all assets in one place, enabling faster, smarter decisions.